Former Senior Research Fellow

-Michael Stegman is a senior research fellow in the Center for Household Financial Stability at the Federal Reserve Bank of St. Louis where he conducts research on the impact of homeownership on the balance sheets of low-income households.
+Michael Stegman is a former senior research fellow in the Center for Household Financial Stability at the Federal Reserve Bank of St. Louis where he conducted research on the impact of homeownership on the balance sheets of low-income households.
 He holds senior fellow positions at the Milken Institute Center for Financial Markets, and the Center for Community Capital at the University of North Carolina where he focuses on housing finance reform and affordable housing.
 He is a widely sought after expert and frequent public speaker on housing finance and has also written extensively on housing and urban policy, community development, access to credit, and asset development policies.

 From 2015 to 2016, Stegman served as senior policy advisor for housing on the staff at the National Economic Council, following three and a half years as the counselor to the secretary of the Treasury for housing finance policy.
 As a senior policy advisor during the Obama administration, Stegman’s policy responsibilities ranged from housing finance reform to access to credit to other housing-related issues.